— With program support provided by Math for America

 The Park City Mathematics Institute (PCMI) of the Institute for Advanced Study, Princeton, NJ, offers comprehensive professional development for mathematicians and teachers of mathematics, as well as programs for students aspiring to a career in mathematics.

-The Summer School Teachers Program (SSTP) Summer Session is a 3-week residential program in Park City, Utah and is part of the larger PCMI program.
-The SSTP is for school teachers who specialize mathematics grades 3-12.
-Teachers are given full support and a stipend during the Summer Session.
+The Teacher Leadership Program (TLP) Summer Session is a 3-week residential program in Park City, Utah and is part of the larger PCMI program.
+The TLP is for school teachers who specialize in mathematics for grades 2-12.
 In addition, 6 quarter-credits of 400-level mathematics are available from the University of Washington for a modest fee.

-Click HERE to apply to the Summer School Teachers Program.
+Click HERE to apply to the Teacher Leadership Program.

 All teachers should be involved in